-- 1. Using the template, drill six holes in the instrument panel in a location convenient to the pilot position(s). - Insert the PM3000 from behind the instrument panel, aligning the holes for the knobs, LED, and switch. - 3.
-Place the aluminum plate over the knob shafts and secure, using the two # 4-40 round head screws provided. - 4.
-Install the knobs over the volume and squelch control shafts. - 5.
-Complete a wiring harness in accordance with Appendix D.
+- 1. Using the template, drill six holes in the instrument panel in a location convenient to the pilot position(s). - 2.
+Insert the PM3000 from behind the instrument panel, aligning the holes for the knobs, LED, and switch. - 3.
+Place the aluminum face plate over the knob shafts and secure, using the two # 4-40 round head screws provided.

+- 4. Install the knobs over the volume and squelch control shafts. - 5.
+Complete a wiring harness in accordance with page 10 or 11.